 Bad 7404 at D2

 I replaced it, but the plane was still gone.
-I found a dead gate at D2, and BOOM!
-There's the plane!
+I found a dead gate at D2, and the plane appeared.

 Almost anyone who has looked up games on the Vintage Arcade Preservation Society's website will know of the "secret" other graphic in Anti-Aircraft.
 How do you do access this?
 Well, with how an 82S23 (and any memory device in general) works, the most significant bit selects which half of the memory device is being accessed.
 Each input down the line selects the half of that half, etc.

 To switch between the plane and the UFO, all one has to do is cut the ground trace leading to pin 14.